Animal Identifier Free - AI Animal App

 AI Animal Identifier Limitations

-- Damaged, injured, juvenile, molting, wet, or dirty animals may not match typical reference images.
+- Rare, juvenile, injured, wet, dirty, molting, or look-alike animals may be misidentified because they can differ from typical reference images.

-- Partially hidden animals behind grass, branches, water, cages, or glass can lead to wrong matches.
+- Partially hidden animals behind grass, branches, water, cages, or glass can lead to wrong matches, especially when key markings or body edges are not visible.

 - Dangerous species require extra caution; do not touch snakes, spiders, marine animals, or unknown wildlife based on an app result.